Our Community

 Branching Tree is committed to providing inclusive housing and meaningful daily experiences for adults with intellectual and developmental disabilities, fostering independence, dignity, and well-being.
 We empower individuals to lead fulfilling lives through strong community connections and a true sense of belonging.
 Our vision centers on meaningful connection for every person.

 At Branching Tree, we’re developing a small, fully inclusive residential community.
-The property will be situated on 2+ acres of land with room to expand, plus shared indoor and outdoor spaces and access to nature.
-The community will start with approximately 6-7 individuals, including 3 adults with Intellectual/Developmental Disabilities (IDD).
-A live-in Householder will manage the day-to-day operations and scheduling of each house and 2 live-in Residential Co-workers will help in the home with cooking, cleaning, and daily living skills.
-The first priority of the live-in caregivers is to form meaningful relationships with the residents and provide caring companionship.
+The property will be situated on several acres of land with room to expand, plus shared indoor and outdoor spaces and access to nature.
+The community will start with approximately 6-7 individuals:

 Person-centered onsite and community-based daytime programs